rashiedamir/Thesis/README.md

 output: html_document
 ---

-DATA WRANGLING
+DATA IMPORT & WRANGLING

-First, I'll create the dataset by merging two separate dataframes about student performance.
+First, I'll import the data and create the dataset by merging two separate dataframes about student performance.
 I also check how many students are included

 ```{r}
 d1=read.table("student-mat.csv",sep=";",header=TRUE)